 1. A Korean perspective on Moon and his ‘Fall of Man’ teaching

-Bibliography of his book, Rev. Sun Myung Moon
+2. Bibliography of the book, Rev. Sun Myung Moon, by Chong-sun Kim

 A Korean perspective on Moon and his ‘Fall of Man’ teaching